jeffsvajlenko/BigCloneEval/ReadMe.txt

 http://jeff.svajlenko.com/bigcloneeval

-Extract the contents of BigCloneBench into the 'ijadataset' directory of the BigCloneEval distribution.
+Extract the contents of IJaDataset (IJaDataset_BCEvalVersion.tar.gz) into the 'ijadataset' directory of the BigCloneEval distribution.

 This should create a directory 'ijadataset/bcb_reduced/' which contains one sub-directory per functionality in BigCloneBench.